 To move forward we recognise the importance of raising the charity’s profile and aim to develop new branding over the next six months.
 We are changing our name to ‘Carers Support South Lakes’ which is currently being registered with the Charity Commission.
-We also are developing a new logo and website which we plan to launch by the beginning of March: www.carerssupportsouthlakes.org.
+We also are developing a new logo and website which we plan to launch by the beginning of April: www.carerssupportsouthlakes.org.

-Over the next year we also hope to raise our profile on a number of social media platforms as well increase the distribution of our quarterly newsletter, Carers News.
+Over the next year we also hope to raise our profile on a number of social media platforms as well as increase the distribution of our quarterly newsletter, Carers News.

 THE DIFFERENCE WE AIM TO MAKE